Meet the Open Europe team

 Our international and multilingual team is drawn from a variety of backgrounds, and possesses a wide range of expertise in EU affairs.
 Meet them below.

 Mats has been Director of Open Europe since 2010.
+He is also an Advisory Board member of Open Europe Berlin gGmbH.
 A frequent contributor to broadcast and print media, Mats has written extensively on EU policy, including the eurozone crisis, financial regulation, employment law and the EU budget.
 Before Open Europe, he worked for a political consulting firm in Washington DC.
-In 2011, Mats was named one of 99 influential international leaders under 33 by the Diplomatic Courier and Young Professionals in Foreign Policy.
+Mats has been named one of 99 influential international leaders under 33 by the Diplomatic Courier and Young Professionals in Foreign Policy.
 Winning an athletic scholarship for basketball and several university awards, Mats graduated from Liberty University in Virginia, US with a perfect 4.0.
 Grade Point Average and went on to a master's degree at the London School of Economics.
 He is a native of Bankeryd, Sweden.

 |436||Pieter Cleppe||Head of Brussels Office||

-Pieter is the Head of the Brussels office of Open Europe.
+Pieter is the Head of the Brussels office of Open Europe (Open Europe Brussels VZW).
 A trained lawyer, he has been practicing law in Belgium and has worked as a cabinet advisor and speechwriter to the Belgian State Secretary for Administrative Reform and as an analyst at the Belgian Itinera Institute, which he helped establish.
 Pieter received his legal training at the Catholic University of Leuven, and also studied law and economics at the universities of Hamburg, Bologna and Vienna.
 Pieter is fluent in Dutch and French.
 He also speaks German and understands Italian.

 |437||Stephen Booth||Research Director||